JarniV/EOS/README.md

 ## Information
 Example files for using hardware with a Xilinx Avnet Minized Board.

-Each project consits of 2 C-projects: one example, and one used with Freertos.

-Every project includes a readme.md with more information.
+Every project consits of a _readme.md_ with more information.

 ### Hardware Examples